bniedermeyer/component-libraries-with-angular-cli/post.md

 }
 ```

 What this does is allow you to automatically use your library, after it's been built, in other apps in the workspace.
 This works similarly to how using libraries installed by npm in that you can just import your components and use in your library.
-This of course means that you _must_ build any libraries that your app depends on **before** you build your app.
+This of course means that you _must_ build any libraries that your app depends on **before** you build your app, and will need to rebuild it every time you make a change to the library before those changes will be reflected.

 A sample workflow could work like this:

 ```bash
 $ ng build <library-name> // builds your library